google/WebFundamentals/src/content/en/updates/2017/03/chrome-58-deprecations.md

 Because of their unfamilliarity to non-technical browser users, we're increasingly seeing the `data:` scheme being used in spoofing and phishing attacks.
-To prevent this, we're blocking web pages from loading using `data:` from the top frame.
+To prevent this, we're blocking web pages from loading `data:` URLs in the top frame.
 This applies to `&lt;a&gt;` tags, `window.open`, `window.location` and similar mechanisms.
 The `data:` scheme will still work for resources loaded below by a page.